Skip to content

 9.1

-The applicant must submit to the Fund a notarized bond payable (skuldabréf) within two months from the date of publishing.
-Disbursement will proceed within two business days.
-The Fund may invalidate a mortgage deed that is not submitted within the correct time frame.
+The applicant must submit to the fund a notarized bond payable (skuldabréf) within two months from the publishing date.
+The fund may invalidate a mortgage deed that is not submitted within the correct time frame.

 10. Loan payoff